Marjorie Fowler

 Marjorie Johnson Fowler (July 16, 1920 – July 8, 2003) was an American film editor.
 She was nominated for the Academy Award for Best Film Editing in 1968 for Doctor Dolittle.

 She was the daughter of the screenwriter Nunnally Johnson, and sister of the novelist Nora Johnson.

-Her husband, the film editor and director Gene Fowler Jr. died in 1998.
+She was married to editor Gene Fowler Jr. until his death in 1998.
+On May 12, 1964, they were both the first man and woman to respectively get top honors at American Cinema Editors.
+Fowler became secretary while her husband became president.
+She later won a Lifetime Career Achievement award by American Cinema Editors in 2000.
+She died in her sleep on July 16, 2003.